-Is Quiet Disclosure Ever a Good Option?
+Is a Qualified Quiet Disclosure Ever a Good Option?

-What is a Quiet Disclosure?
+What is a Qualified Quiet Disclosure?

-First, anyone with exposure to criminal or civil willfulness penalties should enter into the Offshore Voluntary Disclosure Program.
-Either a quiet disclosure or a streamlined compliance filing in such a case would be reckless.
+First, anyone with sufficient exposure to criminal or civil willfulness penalties should enter into the Offshore Voluntary Disclosure Program.
+Either a qualified quiet disclosure or a streamlined compliance filing in such a case would be reckless.

-When a client is considering quiet disclosure, it’s usually as an alternative to the streamlined domestic offshore procedures (SDOP).
+When a client is considering qualified quiet disclosure, it’s usually as an alternative to the streamlined domestic offshore procedures (SDOP).
 If the taxpayer qualifies for the streamlined foreign offshore procedures (SFOP), there’s really no upside to making a quiet disclosure, as there are no penalties under SFOP.

 Situation 1: taxpayer fails to file FBARs or to report foreign income for several years.
 Assume that his failure is non-willful.
 What would happen in the event of an audit?
-If it was a quiet disclosure, then the taxpayer would be subject to non-willful FBAR civil penalties that carry a penalty of up to $10,000 per year (unless there is reasonable cause).
+If it was a quiet disclosure, then the taxpayer could be subject to non-willful FBAR civil penalties that carry a penalty of up to $10,000 per year (unless there is reasonable cause).
+These are subject to mitigating factors which will reduce the potential maximum penalty.
 However, no non-willful FBAR penalties would be assessed if the taxpayer had entered into the streamlined domestic offshore procedures.

 Situation 2: Same as the above but assume that during the audit the taxpayer’s non-compliance was found to be civilly willful.
-Regardless of whether the taxpayer makes a quiet disclosure or enters into the SDOP, there is no protection against civil penalties where there is willfulness.
+Regardless of whether the taxpayer makes a qualified quiet disclosure or enters into the SDOP, there is no protection against civil penalties where there is willfulness.
 In such an event, the taxpayer would be assessed a civil penalty that is equivalent to the greater of $100,000 or 50% of the balance in an unreported foreign account, per year, for a maximum of 6 years.
 Such a taxpayer should’ve entered into the OVDP.

 Is Quiet Disclosure an Option?